 In 1962, the second charter for metropolitan government was approved, proposing two levels of service provision: the General Services District and the Urban Services District, to provide for a differential in tax levels.

-In 1963, Nashville consolidated its government with Davidson County, forming a metropolitan government and increasing the Metro Council membership from 21 to 40 seats.
+In 1963, Nashville consolidated its government with Davidson County, forming a metropolitan government.

-In 1963, Nashville established a consolidated city-county government, which includes six smaller municipalities in a two-tier system.
-The city is governed by a mayor, a vice-mayor, and a 40-member metropolitan council.
+Since 1963, Nashville established a consolidated city-county government, including six smaller municipalities in a two-tier system.

 By 1966 the Metro Council abandoned the grade a year plan and completely desegregated the entire school system at one time.